Cammingha

 Van Cammingha is an old Frisian noble family and their house from the Dutch province of Friesland.
-The family castle in Ballum is now the location of the town hall.
+Currently the town hall of Ballum is located on the Island of Ameland, on the location where the family castle stood until 1828.

 History

-The oldest known ancestor is one Rienck Cammingha who lived in the first part of the 16th century.
+The oldest known ancestor is Rienck Cammingha who lived in the first part of the 16th century.
 Different scions of the family lives on the family estate Wiarda in Goutum near the city of Leeuwarden.
 The family have played an important role in the Dutch history since the early 17th century.
 Since 1814 the family belongs to the Dutch nobility with the title of Jonkheer.